In this article you’ll learn how to accept payments online to enjoy a faster, smoother payment experience for both you and your clients.

-- Receive payments directly to your bank account with Stripe or Square
+- Receive payments directly to your bank account with Stripe, Square, PayPal or Payments by vcita

-- The Square and Stripe payment processors provide you with direct deposits into your bank account.
+- These payment processors provide you with direct deposits into your bank account.

-- If you choose PayPal as your payment processor, funds will be deposited into your PayPal account.
+- If you choose PayPal Wallet as your payment method, funds will be deposited into your PayPal account.

 Processing fees and times